Project-Creed/ethos/charity.md

 ## Introduction

-Recognizing the vital role of charity in fostering a compassionate and supportive community, this chapter outlines the principles and guidelines for charitable giving according to Maimonides.
+Recognizing the vital role of charity in fostering a compassionate and supportive community, this chapter outlines the principles and guidelines for charitable giving according to Maimonides[^1].
 Rooted in the belief that helping others strengthens societal bonds and promotes justice, this chapter aims to inspire a culture of generosity and responsibility within our community.

 ## Principles